A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: The FP-type Receiver: A Unified Framework

-This means that the equivalent noise of the ZF detector $\sigma_{\rm{ZF}}^2$ is determined not only by the equivalent noise of the ML detector $\sigma_{\rm{ML}}^2$, but also by the ``noise amplification'' effect of the pseudo-inverse of matrix $ \mathbf{P}_{\rm{FP}}$.
-When $\rho \to 0$, the matrix $ \mathbf{P}_{\rm{FP}}$ is reduced to the projection-type receiver, which theoretically have infinity noise.
+This means that the detection performance of the ZF detector is determined not only by the equivalent noise of the ML detector $\sigma_{\rm{ML}}^2$, but also by the ``noise amplification'' effect of the pseudo-inverse of matrix $ \mathbf{P}_{\rm{FP}}$.
+When $\rho \to 0$, the matrix $ \mathbf{P}_{\rm{FP}}$ is reduced to that of the projection-type receiver, which theoretically has infinite noise.
 Therefore, conventional projection-type receiver is not suitable for the ZF detector.

-\itshape \textbf{Remark 4:} \upshape From the previous analysis, we find that the projection-type receiver have better performance if a ``strong" signal detector is applied, while the conventional SIC method is more suitable if a simple MIMO signal detection estimator is used.
-In other words, the projection-type receiver has a higher performance upper bound, while the SIC-type receiver has a higher performance lower bound when the detection algorithm is relatively simple.
+{ In Fig. 5, we examine the PEP of the ZF and ML detectors derived in (\ref{vsd}) and (\ref{bfg}).
+The transmit power of the communication signal is set to $P_{\rm{c}}=1$ W and the noise power is set to $\sigma^2=-10$ dBW.
+In the following, two observations on the performance loss and the selection of the receiver are discussed.

+\begin{remark} First, the PEPs of the ZF and ML detectors in communication-only systems are essentially the same with an infinite number of receive antennas due to favorable propagation \cite{1013126}.
+However, in the considered uplink ISAC systems, the performance gap between ZF and ML detection is non-negligible due to the processing of the sensing interference.
+This performance gap, termed the C-Loss, is a decreasing function with respect to the tradeoff factor and is close to zero when the tradeoff factor equals one.
+Second, the PEP of ML detection for uplink ISAC becomes larger than that of communication-only systems, and the corresponding performance gap is termed the MI-Loss.
+As observed in Fig. 5, the MI-Loss is {an increasing function} with respect to the tradeoff factor.
+Finally, the overall performance loss of a specific detector (such as the ZF detector) compared to communication-only systems is the sum of the C-Loss and the MI-Loss. \end{remark}

-\itshape \textbf{Remark 5:} \upshape By setting the first-order partial derivation of $\frac{\partial q(\rho)}{\partial \rho}$ to zero, the optimal tradeoff factor is a function of $P_{\rm{r}}$ and $\sigma^2$.
+\begin{remark} The optimal tradeoff factor of the ZF detector is a function of both $P_{\rm{s}}$ and $\sigma^2$.
 This indicates that, when a specific MIMO signal detection algorithm is applied, the optimal tradeoff factor that achieves the best signal detection performance is related to the S\&C power and noise density.
-In other words, the optimal tradeoff factor should be environment adaptive, and we can not expect one FP-type receiver such as the projection-type receiver or the SIC-type receiver to achieve the desired performance in various scenarios.
+In other words, the optimal tradeoff factor should be environment-adaptive, and we cannot expect one FP-type receiver, such as the projection-type receiver or the SIC-type receiver, to achieve the desired performance in various scenarios. \end{remark}}